matthewstokeley/elemental/README.md

-## Elements
+## Javasript Elements

-`elements` contains a couple of methods for handling `DOM` elements.
+`jsElements` contains a couple of methods for handling `DOM` elements.
 This library was meant as a very lightweight replacement for `jQuery`, hat tip to `zepto` and other `jQuery` replacement libraries.

 The scope of this library covers two different concerns.

-1. Classes - programtically changing state with classes.
+1. Classes - programatically changing state with classes.

 2. Elements - `create`, `remove`